qthedoc/functioneer/README.md

 ```

 ### Choose a Function to Analyze
 Choose any function(s) you like.
-We use the [Rosenbrock Function](https://en.wikipedia.org/wiki/Rosenbrock_function) in these examples for its simplicity, many inputs and its historical significance as an optimization benchmark.
+We use the [Rosenbrock Function](https://en.wikipedia.org/wiki/Rosenbrock_function) in these examples for its simplicity, many inputs and its popular use as an optimization benchmark.

 ```
 import functioneer as fn